Coastal Area Management Programme - CAMP

 CAMP Malta was completed in November 2002, CAMP Lebanon in December 2004, CAMP Algeria in January 2005, CAMP Slovenia in 2007, CAMP Cyprus in 2008 and CAMP Morocco in 2010.
 CAMP Spain, which has been completed in 2013, entered its follow-up stage, as well as the recently completed CAMP Montenegro.

-CAMP Italy has been completed at the beginning of 2017, while CAMP France is in its final phase.
+CAMP Italy has been completed at the beginning of 2017, while CAMP France has recently entered its follow-up phase.
 CAMP Bosnia and Herzegovina is in a preparatory phase.

 Harmonising CAMPs with the ICZM Protocol